Margery Latimer: Marriage, childbirth, and death

 In October 1931, Latimer and Toomer married at her home in Portage.
 They left on a wedding trip for Santa Fe, New Mexico, and Pasadena and Carmel, California.
 They were staying in Carmel when a nationwide, anti-miscegenation scandal broke concerning their marriage, fanned by a sensationalist, exaggerated Hearst newspaper story.
 Because of threats and hate mail, Latimer's parents moved out of Portage temporarily and stayed with their older daughter Rachel in Montana.

 Latimer became pregnant and the couple settled in Chicago, where they took an apartment.
 During a physical examination, Latimer learned that she had a heart leak.
 Despite this, she gave birth at home.
 Shortly after holding her daughter, Latimer hemorrhaged and lapsed into a coma.
 She died twelve hours later.

 Toomer named their daughter Margery after his wife.
 Two years later, the widower remarried, to Marjorie Content, a white photographer.
 They retired from public life and in 1940 settled in Doylestown, Pennsylvania, where they joined a Quaker meeting.
-She continued to work some at photography.